-Boies, a Republican, was the representative for Iowa's 11th congressional district from 1927 to 1929.
+Boies was the representative for Iowa’s 11th congressional district and was a Republican.
+He served from 1927 to 1929.

 From May 1919 to Mar 1929, Boies missed 282 of 1,066 roll call votes, which is 26.5%.
 This is worse than the median of 16.7% among the lifetime records of representatives serving in Mar 1929.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1924-Mar 1925||54||2||3.7%||40th|

 The information on this page is originally sourced from a variety of materials, including: